clash-lang/clash-protocols/README.md

 - [TODO](#todo)

 # Introduction
 `clash-protocols` exists to make it easy to develop and use on-chip communication protocols, with a focus on protocols in need of bidirectional communication, such as _AMBA AXI_.
-To familiarize yourself with `clash-protocols`, read [hackage.haskell.org/package/clash-protocols](http://hackage.haskell.org/package/clash-protocols).
+To familiarize yourself with `clash-protocols`, read [hackage.haskell.org/package/clash-protocols](http://hackage.haskell.org/package/clash-protocols) (dead link until this package is published on Hackage).
 To read the next section, read at least:

 * `Protocols`
 * `Protocols.Df`